 The Kodi script failed error occurs when your addon fails to execute its function in a proper manner.
-The most likely cause of this error is because you are running an old or outdated version of Kodi.
-The addon is trying to use a dependency or script newer that what is installed on your machine and is giving you an error.
+The most likely cause of this error is that you are running an old or outdated version of Kodi.
+The addon is trying to use a dependency or script newer than what is installed on your machine and is giving you an error.

 Always look to upgrade Kodi to its latest version to maximize success with your Kodi addons.

-When installing X Kodi addon, your installation may fail to progress further beyond 0%.
+When installing a Kodi addon, your installation may fail to progress further beyond 0%.
 There are two main causes for this: